-Downhill Bathing Water Quality 2015-18
+Downhill Bathing Water Quality 2016-20

 In 2015 the 1976 Bathing Water Directive was replaced by the European Bathing Water Directive 2006/7/EC.
-This revised directive introduced more stringent bathing water standards.
+This revised directive was transposed into Northern Ireland regulations through the Quality of Bathing Water Regulations (Northern Ireland) 2008 and introduced more stringent bathing water standards.
 Bathing Waters are classified as Excellent, Good, Sufficient or Poor (see above).
 This classification is based on a statistical assessment of results from the last four years.